 Plus..."Geek?"
 What does that even mean anymore?
 Point is that computer camp is for anyone who cares to learn something of value during the summer.
 If it’s considered “geeky” to be curious and impassioned about a topic; and/or dedicated to a craft with an unwavering attention to detail, then sign me up.

 Download our 2018 brochure to learn more about getting your child started at a "computer camp."
 Or, continue reading about the many benefits!

 MYTH: Computer camp is for boys…and boys only.

 False.
 See above.
 It's more than a "boy" thing just as it is more than a "geek" thing.

 Plus, our camper population is currently comprised of 25% girls.
 It might not sound like a lot, but it’s a number that is increasing every summer as we put more and more resources into achieving 50/50 gender parity.

 And, have you heard of Alexa Café?
 It’s a “computer camp” (for an obvious lack of a better term) specifically designed to empower girls in STEM.

 Thus, computer camps are for anyone who wants to stop simply consuming technology and instead figure out what makes it all tick...so that they can innovate on their own.

 MYTH: Computer camp is like school, but in the summer.

-False.
-Again.
-Do school classrooms buzz with excitement, collaboration, and a volume of laughter that borders on being “too” loud?
-At times, but not usually.
-Do school students get to mod with Minecraft or build their own iPhone apps?
-Again, not usually.
-No textbooks (only learning engines like iD Game Plan), no “teachers” (only tech-savvy instructors), and definitely no homework (only a personally-built project to take home at the end of each session, along with the skills/determination to continue learning after summer ends).
+No textbooks, no "teachers" (only tech-savvy instructors), and definitely no homework (only a personally-built project to take home at the end of each session, along with the skills/determination to continue learning after summer ends).